mpkrass7/m_pkfire/content/project/streamlit-pokemon_battle/index.markdown

 categories: []
 tags: [Python, Machine-Learning, Webapp]
 subtitle: ''
-summary: 'An I built that predicts the winner of pokemon battles'
+summary: 'An app I built that predicts the winner of pokemon battles'
 authors: [Marshall Krassenstein]
 lastmod: '2021-12-09'
 featured: no